hallpaz/3dsystems20/docs/index.md

 #### Experiments with the cube
 Experiments on situations (1) and (2) are written in [non_smooth_experiments notebook](https://github.com/hallpaz/3dsystems20/blob/master/non_smooth_experiments.ipynb)).
 In this case, I tried to deform a cube into itself and check if I would get something near the original mesh.
 Although a cube can be represented by a very simple mesh - using only 8 vertices - the first experiment I did, using low resolution and all loss functions, resulted in a degenerated mesh.

 After this, I decided to run experiments using cubes in different levels of resolution with and without the regularization losses.
 The meshes I obtained as results can be found on "[data/meshes/non-smooth](https://github.com/hallpaz/3dsystems20/tree/master/data/meshes/non-smooth))" directory.

 Using only the Chamfer distance, I could always get a cube as output.
-When I added the regularization losses, the cube meshes with lower resolutions converged to other shapes; those with higher resolutions became a cube with "smooth edges", reducing the curvature.
+When I added the regularization losses, the cube meshes with lower resolutions converged to other shapes; those with higher resolutions became a cube with "smooth edges", attenuating the curvature.

 #### Experiments with solids of revolution